apostrophecms/apostrophe-documentation/tutorials/howtos/forms.md

 ---
-title: "Building a Contact Form with Apostrophe"
+title: "Building Custom Forms with Apostrophe"
 layout: tutorial
 ---

-# Building a Contact Form with Apostrophe
+# Building Forms with Apostrophe

 So you want a contact form on your site---a pretty common requirement.
 Maybe it's not a contact form; maybe you want to accept submissions of stories, or product ideas.
 The same principles apply.
 Apostrophe provides several ways to accomplish this.